Primary School PE Support Resource

-I have been teaching Physical Education (P.E.) in primary schools for the last number of years.
+I have been supporting the teaching of Physical Education (P.E.) in primary schools for the last number of years.
 The goal of the PE program is to introduce and develop physical literacy to children so that it can progress as they grow and benefit them all of their life.

-I create, co-ordinate and implement the full PE Curriculum over the academic year or specific strands depending on the school requirement.
+I support the creation, co-ordination and implementation of the PE Curriculum over the academic year or specific strands depending on the school requirement.

 There are 5 strands to the PE Primary School Curriculum;

 Every PE class is different from the last!
 The set-up will depend on the strand we are working on but the basic structure is outlined below;

 - Every class starts with a warm up.
 It’s often a game using some of the skills to be discussed as part of the lesson.